BaderLab/GenAnT/setup/GAT-InstallAndDownload.md

 ```

-Lastly, we install multiple singularity images.
+Lastly, we install multiple Singularity images.
 Having `$SINGULARITY_CACHEDIR` and `SINGULARITY_TMPDIR` will throw a failure to install images error for many non-admin accounts as their roots typically allow for ~10 or ~100Gb or space.

 ```
 mkdir -p singularitycache